 TOMATIN - 1973 - 46%

-This 1973 Tomatin is a Single Cask (#25604) aged for 32 years before being bottled in September 2005.
+This magnificent Tomatin 1973 is a true treasure, an exclusive Single Cask (#25604), carefully aged for 32 years before being bottled in September 2005, revealing deep and complex aromas that attest to a long and meticulous maturation.